 - Design a temporary profile picture: Many tragedies will trigger a temporary profile picture on social media, but social media fundraising campaigns can do the same.
 For example, use a filter to add pet ears to your profile picture on Facebook to promote an animal adoption awareness month (with a banner at the bottom noting the hashtag of the social media fundraising campaign).

 Dedicate an Active Marketing Team for Social Media Fundraising Campaigns

 Implementing a strong social media fundraising strategy requires a dedicated marketing individual or team.
 The role includes consistently building relationships and interacting with your followers through the various social media channels where your organization has a presence.
 Here are some helpful tips to have an all-star marketing team:

 - Plan a Social Media Calendar: Plan the posts that will go through each social media channel by the week or month so that there is consistent material for your followers.

 - Take Advantage of World Holidays: Apart from well-known holidays, there are plenty of world holidays that can be added to your calendar to spark interesting posts.
-For nonprofits, these include World Humanitarian Day, International Women’s Day, International Day of Charity, International Volunteer Day and more.
-Research which holidays best fit your cause’s social media fundraising campaign and prepare a post or campaign around them.
-Using a ready to go video marketing calendar would make executing your holiday campaigns easy.
+For nonprofits, these include World Humanitarian Day, International Women’s Day, International Day of Charity, International Volunteer Day, and more.
+Research the holidays best fit your cause’s social media fundraising campaign and prepare a post or campaign around them.
+Use a ready to go video marketing calendar to make executing your holiday campaigns easy.